godhelpjun/mk-sql-data/The-configuration-file.md

 The configuration file consists of commands which are interpreted by mk-sql-data.
 The commands are in English and should by self-explaining.

-There are commands, which are executed immediately and commands, which are executed, when the generation of test data is triggered by the command RUN THE EXPORT:
+There are commands, which are executed immediately and commands, which are executed, when the generation of test data is triggered by the initial command [[RUN THE EXPORT]]:

 ## common syntax rules